mortezasabihi/iconsans/README.md

 | Height | String,Number |
 | Color  | String        |

+## 🧑‍💻👩‍💻 Contributing

+Thank you for your interest in helping!
+Visit our [guide on contributing](https://github.com/mortezasabihi/iconsans/blob/main/CONTRIBUTING.md) to get started.

 ### 🎨 Figma Design

 The icons in iconsans were designed using Figma, and you can find the design file in the following link: